White House, Congress agree on $2 trillion virus rescue bill

 Tweets about this

+Carol Connolly RT @jawja100: White House, Senate leaders agree on coronavirus stimulus package

+MEASURE PROHIBITS ANY AID FROM GOING TO BUSINESSES OWNED… 4 minutes ago

-Robert J. O'Neill RT @starsandstripes: The economic rescue package would give direct payments to most Americans, expand unemployment benefits and provide a $… 16 seconds ago
+Bobbie RT @starsandstripes: The economic rescue package would give direct payments to most Americans, expand unemployment benefits and provide a $… 4 minutes ago

-Þe Political Hat RT @CBS6: WASHINGTON — The White House and Senate leaders of both major political parties have agreed on an unprecedented $2 trillion measu… 1 minute ago

-DAVID BAZZEL RT @KATVNICK: White House, Congress agree on $2 trillion virus rescue bill https://t.co/0Wr6ojyBxJ 2 minutes ago
+Todd Bloch RT @ChadLivengood: White House, Congress agree on $2 trillion coronavirus rescue bill https://t.co/q7S1R03dew via @AP4 minutes ago

-WTVR CBS 6 Richmond WASHINGTON — The White House and Senate leaders of both major political parties have agreed on an unprecedented $2… https://t.co/YRId17dMvR 2 minutes ago

-WHNT News 19 The White House and Senate leaders of both parties announced an agreement early Wednesday on unprecedented emergenc… https://t.co/hEsaelMnjD 2 minutes ago